 Hola!
-I’m a Chilean astronomer working at the University of St Andrews as a Posdoctoral Research Fellow in the group of Prof. Andrew C. Cameron.
-I got my Ph.D. in Astrophysics from the Laboratoire d’Astrophysique de Marseille of the Aix-Marseille Universite in France.
+I’m a Chilean astronomer working at the University of St Andrews as a Postdoctoral Research Fellow in the group of Prof. Andrew Collier Cameron.
+I obtained my Ph.D. in Astrophysics from the Laboratoire d’Astrophysique de Marseille of the Aix-Marseille Universite in France in 2023.
 Previously I earned my B.Sc and M.Sc in Astronomy degrees from Universidad de Chile, in Santiago, Chile.
-My research is mainly focused on Exoplanets but I did some research on the dark side (Galaxies at high-z) during my undergrad years.
+My research is mainly focused on the detection and characterisation of low-mass exoplanets using the radial velocity and transit techniques.
+Currently, I’m part of the HARPS-N, CHEOPS and PLATO consortia where I’m extending my work in the use of multi-dimensional GPs looking for ways to use new activity indicators to model stellar activity.
+In 2025 I was awarded the L’Óreal-UNESCO For women in science UK-Ireland Young Talent award.

 During my M.Sc, I worked looking for Transit Timing Variations (TTV) in hot Jupiters systems within the Transit Monitoring in the South (TraMoS) project.
 I studied three known hot Jupiters: WASP-18b, WASP-19b, WASP-77Ab combining ground-based photometry from meter-class telescopes and TESS data.
 Our time span of almost ten years of observations allowed us to ruled out the presence of close-in companions in resonance.